HIKING GEAR for Families - What You Need to Start Hiking With Kids

 We bought a very small one for our 6 year old, and it’s just ok.
 It has just enough room for his water and his snacks, but it would be nice if it had room for a layer.
 However, it’s very light and small, and that’s good for him.

-Our daughter has roomier one, and I like hers better because she has room for another layer, sun hat, extra mittens, the dog’s food and bags, and more.
+Our daughter has a roomier one, and I like hers better because she has room for another layer, sun hat, extra mittens, the dog’s food and bags, and more.
 Her water pocket is insulated, and her bag doesn’t get wet from condensation.

 Cold weather hiking gear